ajafff/tslint-consistent-codestyle/README.md

 * `regex: string`: A regular expression, which is applied to the name. (without any regex flags)
 * `leadingUnderscore: string, trailingUnderscore: string`: Options `forbid`, `allow` and `require` can be used to forbid, allow or require _one_ leading or trailing underscore in the name. **If one option is specified, the leading or trailing underscore will be sliced off the name before any further checks are performed.**
 * `prefix: string|string[], suffix: string|string[]`: Specify one or more prefixes or suffixes.
 When given a single string, that string must match in the specified position.
 When given an array, one of the strings must match in the specified position.
-Matching is done in the given order. **If a prefix or suffix is specified, the matching portion of the name is sliced off before any further checks are performed:** If you enforce `cascalCase` and a prefix `has`, the name `hasFoo` will not match.
+Matching is done in the given order. **If a prefix or suffix is specified, the matching portion of the name is sliced off before any further checks are performed:** If you enforce `camelCase` and a prefix `has`, the name `hasFoo` will not match.
 That's because the prefix `has` is removed and the remaining `Foo` is not valid `camelCase`
 * `format: string`: Valid options are `camelCase`, `PascalCase`, `UPPER_CASE` and `snake_case`.

 ### "Inheritance" / Extending configurations: